Der12kl/blog-card/readme.md

 ## Feedback

-I would appreciate any feedback on the design and accessibility of the Blog card component, especially for mobile devices.
+I welcome feedback on the design and functionality of the blog card component, especially regarding its performance on mobile devices.

 ## Contributing

-If you would like to contribute to this project, please follow these steps:
+If you wish to contribute to this project, please follow these steps:

 1. Fork the repository and clone it locally.
 2. Create a new branch for your feature or fix.
-3. Make your changes and commit them with clear messages.
+3. Implement your changes and commit them with clear messages.
 4. Push your changes to your fork.
-5. Submit a pull request with a detailed description of your changes.
+5. Submit a pull request with a detailed description of your modifications.

-Thank you for your contributions!
+Thank you for contributing!

 Contact
 Evgeny - superlern4@gmail.com